-(a) To achieve the orderly, economical and beneficial development, use of land and patterns of human settlement, and;

-(b) To maintain and improve the quality of the physical environment within which patterns of human settlement are situated in Alberta without infringing on the rights of individuals for any public interest except to the extent that is necessary for the greater public interest."
+- (a) To achieve the orderly, economical and beneficial development, use of land and patterns of human settlement, and; - (b) To maintain and improve the quality of the physical environment within which patterns of human settlement are situated in Alberta without infringing on the rights of individuals for any public interest except to the extent that is necessary for the greater public interest."

 The MGA enables The City of Calgary to create statutory plans and a land use bylaw.
 Statutory plans are those that are created by a municipality and are approved by bylaw under provincial legislation.
 This process ensures a formal public hearing for members of the public to present to Council.
 All statutory plans must be consistent with one another and be considered when reviewing development applications that fall within the plan boundaries.
-Some examples of statutory plans.
+Some examples of statutory plans include the Municipal Development Plan and area redevelopment plans.

-Council also provides guidance on planning matters by approving nonstatutory plans.
+Council also provides guidance on planning matters by approving non-statutory plans.
 Council typically reviews non-statutory plans and can adopt them either by bylaw or resolution.
 This ensures that there is a formal public hearing during which members of the public can present to Council.
 Some examples of non-statutory plans include regional context studies and the Urban Forest Strategic Plan.